 Government sources refuse to not rule out the possibility of breaking with the bloc if they are not listened to.

-The Milei administration considers that “Mercosur does function as it was created to” and believes that “under these [existing] conditions, it is no good for Argentina” to be part of it, said the sources.
+The Milei administration considers that “Mercosur does not function as it was created to” and believes that “under these [existing] conditions, it is no good for Argentina” to be part of it, said the sources.

 “The idea is to draw up free-trade agreements between the countries that make up the bloc and with the world,” a top government source told the Noticias Argentinas news agency.

-Officials are keen to clarify that plan A is not to leave the customs’ union, though such an eventuality is not ruled out if Argentina’s requests are not met.
+Officials are keen to clarify that plan A is not to leave the customs union, though such an eventuality is not ruled out if Argentina’s requests are not met.
 The current state of affairs is considered to be a limitation for the normal economic development of the countries.

 In addition to Argentina, Mercosur also includes Brazil, Paraguay, Uruguay and most recently Bolivia.
 Venezuela was suspended from the bloc in 2016.
 Chile, Colombia, Ecuador, Guyana, Peru and Suriname are associated states.